TYPO3 v11 LTS

 Did you know that backend users can download almost all database tables as CSV files from the list module?
 Of course, this requires appropriate access rights to the tables.
 This "export" functionality has been part of TYPO3 Core for a long time, but was sometimes missed by users.

-In TYPO3 v11, the download button is now prominently displayed in the header of each table, and instead of a simple CSV download, backend users can now customize the export.
-In a dialog, users can configure the file name and format(CSV or JSON) and other settings
+In TYPO3 v11, the download button is now prominently displayed in the header of each table and instead of a simple CSV download, backend users can now customize the export.
+In a dialog box, users can configure the file name and format(CSV or JSON) as well as other settings

-Revision of the selection of files and records
+Revision of the selection of files and data records

-Early TYPO3 v11 development releases already included some improvements for the page tree, file tree and record selector.
-These components now have super-fast and lightweight techniques like the underlying SVG-based code.
+Early TYPO3 v11 development releases already included some improvements for the page and file tree as well as for the record selector.
+These components now feature super-fast and lightweight techniques such as the underlying SVG-based code.

-You can also find this great functionality in another commonly used area of the TYPO3 backend: the file list module.
+This great functionality can also be found in another frequently used area of the TYPO3 backend: the file list module.

-TYPO3 empowers editors to collaboratively edit and publish content.
+TYPO3 enables editors to edit and publish content together.
 To further simplify collaboration between backend users, TYPO3 now has deep links in the TYPO3 backend.

 These are direct links to modules, pages or even specific content elements.
 Users can bookmark these links or simply share them so that another user can jump to the same record with one click.

-Backend user accounts are among the most important records in a TYPO3 system.
-Managing user accounts, including user information and permissions, is not easy without a clear and well curated overview.
+The backend user accounts are among the most important data sets in a TYPO3 system.
+Managing user accounts, including user information and permissions, is not easy without a clear and well-curated overview.

 The backend user module therefore offers a detailed view for TYPO3 administrators as of TYPO3 v10 LTS.
-First, the basic user data such as the actual name, email address and start / stop date are displayed, followed by group membership, permissions, etc.
+First, the basic user data such as the actual name, e-mail address and start/stop date are displayed, followed by group membership, authorizations, etc.

 Collaboration through workspaces and content staging

 TYPO3's "Workspaces" is one of the unique selling points among content management systems.
-Workspaces allow editors to collaborate on versioned content of a TYPO3 site and review pages before publishing.
+In workspaces, editors can work together on versioned content of a TYPO3 site and check pages before publication.
 At the most basic level, you can configure permissions so that backend users can only edit content in an isolated workspace.
 Each change must be approved by a supervisor, giving you full control over what content is published and when.

 Multi-factor authentication (MFA)

-When you log in to the TYPO3 backend, you control a variety of functions.
-Depending on your access level, you can edit the content of your company's online presence, modify business-critical data or access highly sensitive user information.
+When you log into the backend of TYPO3, you control a variety of functions.
+Depending on your access level, you can edit the content of your company's online presence, change business-critical data or access highly sensitive user information.
 This great power must be protected so that only you have access to it.

-Sometimes a username and password just aren't secure enough.
+Sometimes a username and password are simply not secure enough.
 Multi-factor authentication (MFA) remedies this by adding a second or even multiple factors to the login process.
 The use of two factors is also known as two-factor authentication (2FA).
-When MFA is properly implemented, it becomes much more difficult for an attacker to gain unauthorized access.
+When MFA is implemented correctly, it becomes much more difficult for an attacker to gain unauthorized access.
 For this reason, MFA is considered one of the most effective security measures in information systems today.

 PHP Version 8.0

 The TYPO3 core is now compatible with PHP version 8.0.
-This PHP version will receive security updates for at least the next 28 months, until November 2023.
+This PHP version will receive security updates for at least the next 28 months, i.e. until November 2023.
 Developers can take advantage of many new features, optimizations and improvements to the programming language that powers TYPO3.
-End users of TYPO3 will again benefit from increased speed under PHP 8.0, and compatibility with PHP version 7.4 will also remain.
+End users of TYPO3 will once again benefit from increased speed under PHP 8.0.
+Compatibility with PHP version 7.4 will also be maintained.

 Accessibility improvements

-The TYPO3 community is always striving to improve accessibility so that people with different hearing, movement, visual and cognitive abilities can use the TYPO3 backend.
+The TYPO3 community is always striving to improve accessibility so that people with different hearing, mobility, visual and cognitive abilities can use the TYPO3 backend.

-Following the suggestions of WAI-ARIA Authoring Practices 1.1, users can now navigate through the module's main menu and help menu using only their keyboard.
-This group also includes users with screen readers or similar assistive devices.
+Following the suggestions of the WAI-ARIA Authoring Practices 1.1, users can now navigate through the main menu of the module and the help menu using only their keyboard.
+This group also includes users with screen readers or similar aids.

-Another accessibility improvement is that you can now specify an alt tag for a custom backend login screen.
-To help users comply, a warning is provided in the deprecation logs if no alt tag is present.
+Another accessibility improvement is that you can now set an alt tag for a custom backend login screen.
+To help users comply, a warning will be issued in the deprecation logs if no alt tag is present.

 Cleaning up old website redirects

-Redirects are usually used to redirect your website visitors from an old destination to a new one - for example, a page.
-In many cases, these redirects are only needed for a certain period of time.
-Site administrators can now configure TYPO3 to automatically remove redirects based on certain criteria, such as their age, domain, or number of hits.
-Backend users (e.g. editors with appropriate access rights) can mark redirects as "protected" to prevent their deletion.
+Redirects are usually used to redirect visitors to your website from an old destination to a new one, such as a page.
+In many cases, these redirects are only necessary for a certain period of time.
+Site administrators can now configure TYPO3 to automatically remove redirects based on certain criteria, such as their age, domain or number of hits.
+Backend users (e.g. editors with appropriate access rights) can mark redirects as "protected" to prevent them from being deleted.

-More information about TYPO3 v11 LTS can be found here on the typo3.org website here.
+Further information about TYPO3 v11 LTS can be found on the typo3.org website here.